amiller68/warmup_project/README.md

  - sets the rate of the topic publishers,
  - sets the max angular and linear velocities of the robot,
  - sets the closest the robot should get to an object,
- - and the minimum distance an object must be within in order to be converged on by the robot.
+ - the minimum distance an object must be within in order to be converged on by the robot.
+ - and the variable to hold the LiDAR scan state that the robot observes

 **My PersonFollower object implements the following functions:**
  - setScan(msg):